Color Instabilities in the Quark-Gluon Plasma: Introduction

-If one considers the early-time dynamics of a QGP as created in heavy ion collisions, one finds that at very early times after the nuclear impact, large momentum-space anisotropies are generated.
 As mentioned above, QGP equilibration can be accelerated by instabilities which turn on in an anisotropic weakly coupled quark-gluon plasma \cite{Mrowczynski:2005ki,Kurkela:2011ti}.
 The characteristic inverse time for instability growth is of order $\tau_{\rm unstable}^{-1} \sim g T$ for a sufficiently anisotropic momentum distribution.
 Thus, the instabilities are much `faster' than the collisions which have an inverse time scale on the order of $\tau_{\rm coll}^{-1} \sim g^n T$ with $ 2\le n \le 4$ in the weak coupling regime \cite{Arnold:1998cy}.
 The index $n=4$ for hard collisions and it goes down when the momentum transfer decreases.

 The QGP is expected to possess an array of instabilities just like an EMP does.
 The history of plasma physics is said to be the successive discovery of new types of instabilities.
 Plasma instabilities can be divided into two general groups: (1) {\it hydrodynamic} instabilities, which are caused by coordinate space inhomogeneities, and (2) {\it kinetic} instabilities, which are caused by a non-equilibrium momentum distribution of plasma particles.
 Hydrodynamic instabilities are usually associated with phenomena occurring at the plasma boundaries.
 In the case of QGP, this is the domain of highly non-perturbative QCD where the non-Abelian nature of the theory cannot be ignored.
 Then, the behavior of QGP is presumably very different from that of an EMP, and thus, we will not speculate about possible analogies.